How Much House Can I Afford With $100K Salary? Understanding Housing Affordability in 2024

 Unless you are enjoying multiple passive income streams, the duration of your work experience will influence the loan amount a bank is willing to offer.
 For example, if you were recently employed, you’ll probably receive lesser approval compared to someone with 30 years of experience in the industry.
 Lenders not only assess your income but also consider your extensive employment history, as it reduces the chances of loan default.

 The ultimate element that influences the affordability of a house is the prevailing interest rates.
-As of July 2022, most 30-year mortgages carry an interest rate between 5.5% and 6%.
+As of April 2024, most 30-year mortgages carry an interest rate is 7.14%.
 If interest rates were to drop back to 2021 levels, mortgages would become significantly cheaper, and your buying power would increase.
 For instance, a 1% decrease in interest rates would grant you approximately 10% additional purchasing capability.

 Examples of How Much House Can You Afford With 100K Salary?